13rac1/Minecraft-Water-Erosion/README.md

 ### Code structure

-Common erosion code is in the `erosion-common` directory and symlinked into the Forge and Fabric codebases.
+Common erosion code is in the `erosion-common` directory and symlinked into the Forge, NeoForge, and Fabric codebases.

 ### Build

-The `Makefile` will build both Forge and Fabric versions
+The `Makefile` will build Forge, NeoForge, and Fabric versions

 ```bash
 make